openstack-infra/zuul/doc/source/user/config.rst

 secrets at all in order to protect against someone proposing a change which exposes a secret.

+.. attr:: secret

-The following attributes are required:
+   The following attributes must appear on a secret:

-**name** (required)
+   .. attr:: name
+      :required:

       The name of the secret, used in a :ref:`Job` definition to request the secret.

-**data** (required)
+   .. attr:: data
+      :required:

       A dictionary which will be added to the Ansible variables available to the job.
 The values can either be plain text strings, or encrypted values.
 See :ref:`encryption` for more information.

 .. _nodeset: